 When To do your Seed Starting Indoors?

-Seed packages usually identify how many weeks ahead of average last frost date to start the seeds.
+Seed packages usually identify how many weeks ahead of the average last frost date to start the seeds.
 Count back from that frost date for each type of seed.

 LONDON ONTARIO – AVERAGE LAST SPRING FROST is MAY 10th

 Start hardening off for 1-2 weeks after this date and keep a close eye on the night temperatures.
 May 24 is a safer date for actually planting out.

 Here’s a chart listing many commonly grown vegetables, flowers, and herbs.
 Use this chart to identify when to plant your seeds.
 It is based on the recommended # of weeks prior to Frost Free Date for Zone 5/6.
 Recommended Planting Dates and Seed Starting Basics